 February 11 | 2:00pm ET / 11:00am PT

-Join NVCA and our local consultants for a 30-minute conversation about the political environment in the State of California, including tax policy in the state, an outline of the goals of the Legislature this session, and thoughts on how the industry can engage proactively with policymakers.
+Join NVCA for a conversation about the political environment in the California, including tax policy in the state, an outline of the goals of the Legislature this session, and how the VC industry can engage proactively with policymakers.
 Register here.

 Scaling Innovation: Lessons Learned from Corporate Ventures into the Hard Sciences